sohanmer/todo-app-microservices/README.md

 3. **kubernetes/manifest** this directory contains all the kubernetes manifest file and using this we will deploy our app and create a public load balancer to access our app from the internet.

+Replace <username> with your own dockerhub username so that it can pull the image from your directory.

 Run the below command inside **kubernetes/manifest** to deploy the backend of the app:-

         kubectl apply -f backend-deployment.yml